 Once you create your account, you are going to use their ‘create a design’ application and click on the ‘use custom dimensions.’
 Enter the dimension: 564 pixels for both width and height.
 This will take you to your design page.

 Play around with the features available on the left side of your canvas.
-You can change the background color, use assorted patterns, and even place text onto your image.
+You can change the background color, use assorted patterns, and even place text on your image.

 However, not all of these features are free.
 Stick to those with the free crown on the bottom of these features.

 Once you finish your creating your cover, download it onto your computer.